Hawaiʻi Can Refuel Hands Free With State Fire Code Amendment

 "While gas station attendants may be willing to come and hold that open for you, they’re not always available, especially if there’s only one person on duty," she said.
 "This is a big advantage for our aging community, as well as anybody with disabilities regardless of age."

-The new State Fire Code became effective in January and the counties have until 2023 to adopt it.
+The new State Fire Code became effective in January and Hawaiʻi's four counties have until 2023 to adopt it.